sheepla/awesome-for-oneliner/README.md

   [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-  This is a list of useful commands in the Unix shell one-liner. **Contributions are welcome!**
+  This is a list of useful commands in the Unix shell one liner. **Contributions are welcome!**
 </div>

+---

 ## Utilities